 For me my cleaning weakness is absolutely my kitchen.
 I procrastinate on cleaning my kitchen every single day.
 I almost always put it off as long as I can.

 However, I love when my kitchen is spotless.
 I stand in it and a smile comes to my face when my kitchen just looks perfect and is organized.
 That’s what I imagine in order to break through my weakness and get motivated to clean it every morning.

 To tackle your own cleaning weakness try imagining the room or task when it’s completed and how good it feels to have it done.
 Use that as motivation to push through that one task you just hate to do.

 Pick Four to Six Daily Tasks

 If you are like me the last thing you want to do is spend hours cleaning your house daily.
-This is where you pick four to six daily tasks.
+So in creating your cleaning schedule I recommend only picking four to six daily tasks.
 2-3 for the morning and 2-3 for the evening.